Bedtime fading: How to gently move your child’s bedtime earlier

 If you have a busy house or live on a noisy street, the sound can prevent children from falling asleep easily.
 Therefore, using white noise in their room can be helpful to block out background sounds.
 There are many white noise tracks on streaming sites which can be played through a phone or Bluetooth speaker.
 If you’d like something more permanent, this is a great white noise machine that we have used for years in our house.

-If you’ve tried all the steps above but you’re still not having any success.
+If you’ve tried the steps above and your child is still struggling to fall asleep earlier, there may be other factors affecting their sleep.
 Please feel free to get in touch and we can discuss ways that I could help get to the bottom of what’s going on.